 1. Cortagen Is Not a Thymus Peptide

-The Khavinson series includes distinct bioregulators for each organ system.
-The thymus bioregulators are Thymalin (a full polypeptide extract from calf thymus) and Thymogen (the synthetic dipeptide Glu-Trp).
-Both target thymic function and T-cell maturation.
+The Khavinson series includes a different peptide for each organ system.
+The thymus ones are Thymalin (a mixed extract from calf thymus) and Thymogen (a two-amino-acid synthetic, Glu-Trp).
+Both are aimed at the thymus and at how immune T-cells mature.
 Cortagen's confirmed sequence is Ala-Glu-Asp-Pro (AEDP), derived from Cortexin, a bovine cerebral cortex extract.
 Its primary target is the cerebral cortex, not the thymus.

 If an article tells you Cortagen supports thymic function or restores T-cell ratios, it is either describing Thymalin under the wrong name or conflating two separate compounds that happen to come from the same lab.
 The thymus sits in your chest and trains your T-cells.
 The cerebral cortex sits at the top of your brain and handles cognition and voluntary movement.
 These are not interchangeable targets, and a peptide derived from one tissue does not automatically act on the other.